-18. RE-EMPLOYMENT OF CHIEF OFFICERS
+18. RE-EMPLOYMENT OF DIRECTORS

-- 18.1 No Chief Officer/Head of Service (anyone paid at the Leadership Bands) previously made redundant or granted early retirement (and leaves the employ of the Council) will be later re-employed or reengaged either as an employee, commissioned employee, self-employed, as an agency worker, or via a third party contractor. - 18.2 Any Chief Officer/Head of Service who takes Flexible retirement is entitled to continue to work for the Council under the rules as set out in the Flexible Retirement Policy.
+- 18.1 No Director/Head of Service (anyone paid at the Leadership Bands) previously made redundant or granted early retirement (and leaves the employment of the Council) will be later re-employed or reengaged either as an employee, commissioned employee, self-employed, as an agency worker, or via a third party contractor. - 18.2 Any Director/Head of Service who takes Flexible retirement is entitled to continue to work for the Council under the rules as set out in the Flexible Retirement Policy.
 Applications for flexible retirement must be approved by Council (delegated powers can also be used).